 The theoretical component is online whilst the practical components can be completed at our Midland campus, in a single 2 week block - dates are listed in the timetable tab below.
 Or the course can be spread out over 6 months to suit your schedule.
 This course costs approximately $700 if you enrol in the units outlined in the important information tab but please note fees are subject to change.

-It is possible to enrol in the PID Skill Set concurrently and we will help you manage the order of completion of subjects so that you can achieve the pre-requisite units before commencing the PID program.
+It is possible to enrol in the Proportional Integral Derivative Skill Set concurrently and we will help you manage the order of completion of subjects so that you can achieve the pre-requisite units before commencing the PID program.

 If you would like to enrol in a few specific units, or require for further information, please contact email@example.com